DynamicGenetics/Epicosm_legacy/README.md

 If stopped, to restart your container, go to the folder with your files in, and run `./Twongo_Docker_Launcher` again, which will recognise that it is in a folder in which it has previously run.

 ### 1.2 Output and data
-Full content and metadata of all tweets is stored in MongoDB, in a database `twitter_db`, with two collections `tweets` which contains all json data and content of each tweet, and "following" which contains a list of all users that each user in your list are following. *MongoDB does not need to be installed on your computer*, all database activity happens in the container.
+Full content and metadata of all tweets is stored in MongoDB, in a database `twitter_db`, with two collections `tweets` which contains all json data and content of each tweet, and `following` which contains a list of all users that each user in your list are following. *MongoDB does not need to be installed on your computer*, all database activity happens in the container.
 The following collection will only be made if you ask for following lists to be gathered. *Currently, gathering following list causes the process to be heavily rate limited by Twitter!*

-A refined CSV file is created, in the folder `./output/csv/`, which by default collects the user, the\
+A refined CSV file is created, in the folder `/output/csv/`, which by default collects the user, the\
 time of tweet, and the tweet content.

-A backup of the entire database is stored in `./output/twitter_db/`.
+A backup of the entire database is stored in `/output/twitter_db/`.
 If you have MongoDB installed,\
 this can be restored with the command\
 `mongorestore [your name given to the database] [the path to the mongodump file]`\
 for example:\